 Are you a cloud provider seeking to become a CSP for FedRAMP?
 If so, there is plenty of information that you will need to read.
 Your first step should be to access GSA’s official guide.
 It’s called the “Guide To Understanding FedRAMP.”
 Set aside an hour or two of your time so that you can read it.
 This is because the PDF is fifty-eight pages long.
 But if you are serious about becoming a FedRAMP CSP, it is well worth your time.
 Otherwise, FedRAMP’s requirements may appear too ambiguous in other resources.

-Let’s now go over the main requirements for your organization to become a CSP.
 First of all, you must be able attend to all types of electronic discoveries.
 Plus, you must be able to attend to all types of litigation holds.
 You also must be able to communicate what your specific system boundaries are.
 But the US government needs proof.
 You have to provide proof that you know how to recognize client responsibilities.

 Plus, you must also submit proof that you can operate controls.
 You’ll need two-factor authentication for access to the network for privileged accounts.
 The same two-factor authentication for network access also applies to non-privileged accounts.